MicrosoftDocs/azure-dev-docs/articles/java/migration/appcat.md

 `appcat` is designed to help organizations modernize their Java applications in a way that reduces costs and enables faster innovation.
 The tool uses advanced analysis techniques to understand the structure and dependencies of any Java application, and provides guidance on how to refactor and migrate the applications to Azure.

-With `appcat` you can do the following tasks:
+With `appcat`, you can do the following tasks:

 * **Discover technology usage**: Quickly see which technologies an application uses.
 Discovery is useful if you have legacy applications with not much documentation and want to know which technologies they use.
 * **Assess the code to a specific target**: Assess an application for a specific Azure target.
 Check the effort and the modifications you have to do in order to replatform your applications to Azure.